 Zoom has become a staple for virtual meetings, in part because you can stream much higher quality video than other in video conferencing apps.
 There are also handy features such as breakout rooms, live transcripts, and background filters.
 You can record your meeting as well, which can be useful for remembering details later.

-GoTo Meeting is a great option for smaller businesses, as it allows for up to three people to conduct audio-only meetings with high-quality screen sharing for free.
+GoTo Meeting is a great option for smaller businesses with a skinny budget.
+It allows for up to three people to conduct audio-only meetings with high-quality screen sharing for free.
 The lower-level membership tiers run from $12 to $16 a month for the host.
 If these check-ins aren’t a huge part of your workflow, this might be the right fit for occasions when things just need to be seen to be communicated.

 Remote Tools for Collaborative Note-Taking

 Individuals might have their own systems for tracking what they need to remember to stay on task.
 But for teams, a unified note-taking system that’s easily accessible and organized is imperative.
-The platforms below allow multiple people to access and record important information regarding projects in the works, so everyone can get on the same page.
+The platforms below all enable collaborative use.
+People can access and record important information regarding projects in the works, so everyone can get on the same page.

 This note-taking system is probably amongst the most popular out there, and not just for business.
 Evernote is nothing if not versatile.
 After spending a little time learning the interface, you can tag and file all the many types of notes you need to make them readily searchable, then separate them into folders.
 Premium subscribers can scan or photograph paper notes to Evernote, and store them in the cloud.
 It can even read and transcribe some writing.